Patrick Power Library

 Remember, the point in documenting the sources you use is to show that you have done your research, and that you are familiar with the theories and ideas surrounding your topic.
 Citations also provide your readers with the information they need to find and consult the sources you used, should they want to research the topic further.
 While your own words and ideas should comprise the bulk of your paper, you do not want to avoid documenting your sources because of a fear of citing too much.
 Cite when it is necessary.
 If you are unsure as to whether a piece of information needs to be cited, it is better to cite it than risk plagiarizing.

-Harris, Robert A. Using Sources Effectively: Strengthening Your Writing and Avoiding Plagiarism.
+Harris, Robert A. Using Sources Effectively: Strengthening Your Writing and Avoiding

-Here are a few more resources with help on how to avoid plagiarism:
+A few more resources with help on how to avoid plagiarism:

 How Not to Plagiarize (University of Toronto, Writing Support)

 - Provides answers to frequently asked questions concerning plagiarism.

 Citations, Quoting and Paraphrasing (University of Toronto, Academic Integrity)